baggepinnen/MonteCarloMeasurements.jl/docs/src/examples.md

 We also perform some limited benchmarks.

+The package [RobustAndOptimalControl.jl](https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/) contains lots of additional tools to work with linear systems with uncertainty represented as `Particles`.
+See the documentation on [Uncertainty modeling](https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/uncertainty/) for several examples.

 ## [Latin Hypercube Sampling](https://github.com/baggepinnen/MonteCarloMeasurements.jl/blob/master/examples/lhs.jl)
 We show how to initialize particles with LHS and how to make sure the sample gets the desired moments.
 We also visualize the statistics of the sample.